-Students lacking any of these prerequisite courses may complete them at Southwestern Seminary but may not count them for degree credit.
-Applicants without a bachelor's degree in music may be admitted but may not complete more than twenty (20) hours toward the degree without earning the equivalent of an undergraduate music degree at Southwestern.
+A Bachelor of Arts in Music or a Bachelor of Music degree from an accredited college or university.
+Applicants without a bachelor's degree in music may be admitted but may not complete more than twenty (20) hours toward the degree without completing the equivalent of an undergraduate music degree at Southwestern.